realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

 - **Install & Remove 'Hostname Service file` - More info in [Change Hostname](https://github.com/Guilouz/Creality-K1-and-K1-Max/wiki/Change-Hostname) section**
-  - Allows you to change the hostname of the machine.
+  - Allows you to change the hostname of the machine (firmwares < 1.3.2.8)

 - **Install & Remove `Klipper Gcode Shell Command` (official build)**
   - Allows execute linux commands or even scripts from within Klipper with custom commands defined in your printer.cfg.